tcarland/wireguard-manager/README.md

           - 10.0.0.1/24/32
 ```

-## Example
+### WireConfig Example

-Another example using *wireconfig.sh* to build the examples found in this repo.
+This example uses *wireconfig.sh* to build the example files found in this repo.
 ```sh
 ./wg.sh genkey
 mkdir test